 Social Security will examine your records and then provide you a verdict on your application.
 If your benefits are denied, then you may need to hire legal representation to help you fight your case.

-Consult a California Disability Lawyer
+Consult A California Disability Lawyer

 Sometimes, even if you provide ample evidence of your limiting breathing condition, you may still be denied your benefits, meaning you need to fight the decision with legal help.
-To make sure you receive benefits for your chronic asthma, you need to partner with a California disability lawyer from The Law Offices of Dr. Bill LaTour.
+To make sure you receive benefits for your chronic asthma, you need to partner with a California disability attorney from The Law Offices of Dr. Bill LaTour.